Microbiology B.S.

 Appeal Process

-Students who are informed that they are not eligible to declare the major may appeal this decision by submitting a letter to the microbiology advisor at microadvising@ucsc.edu.
-The department will reply to appeals within 15 days of appeal submission.
-All appeals must contain the following information at the top of the appeal letter:
+Students who are informed that they are not eligible to declare the major may appeal this decision by submitting an appeal form to the microbiology advisor at microadvising@ucsc.edu.
+The department will reply to appeals within 15 days of a completed appeal submission to the managing department faculty.
+To appeal for the Microbiology B.S., complete the Microbiology Major Appeal Form via DocuSign.

 Note: The information you share in your appeal or with your advisors will be kept confidential and shared only with campus officials as required to serve you in an advising capacity or process your appeal.
 However, in limited circumstances, including those related to potential harm to yourself or others, sexual assault, and abuse, we may be required by law to report incidents you disclose to other need-to-know offices on campus such as the Title IX Office and/or University of California Police Department.
 If you are in need of support for any issues, please see the list of confidential and/or support resources.